 - A wealth of in-field turtle and marine conservation experience

-- Free accommodation at our Turtle House in the fishing village of Perhentian Kecil.
+- Accommodation available for just £100 per 3 months (for those coming from abroad).
+Based at our Turtle House in the fishing village of Perhentian Kecil.
 You’ll be in dorm rooms with the other project interns allowing you to mix with some wonderful people.

 - Free food!
 You’ll get access to communal staff food at the Turtle House where you’ll be expected to muck in and help cook.
 Plus treat yourself to some delicious local cuisine from around the village or when attending Malay dinners with our volunteers.